 Despite all of the work our microwave exhaust vents do to filter bad odors, gasses and air outside, they’re one of the more overlooked items in the home.

-Because overhead exhaust vents are also near the stove—in all of its greasy and food-splattering glory—they’re often in the direct line of fire of whatever happens to be cooking.
+Because overhead exhaust vents are also near the stove—in all of its greasy and food-splattering glory—they’re often in the direct line of fire of whatever happens to be cooking, particularly grease and cooking oils.

 Cleaning underneath your microwave or overhead exhaust vents is quick and easy to do if done consistently.
 However, the longer you wait, the more difficult it can be to get clean.

-I generally try to do it after every meal that I cook on the stove that might’ve splattered and by using a damp microfiber cloth.
-Otherwise, I aim to do it at least once a week; however, some find that once a month works as well.
-Vents can go inside the dishwasher or in a sink full of hot, soapy water.
-I also set a reminder on my calendar, so I know I’m staying on top of it.
+I generally try to clean under the microwave or exhaust hood after every meal that I cook on the stove that might’ve splattered and by using a damp microfiber cloth.
+Otherwise, I aim to do it at least once a week.
+Some find that once a month or even every quarter works as well, depending on how often they use their stove and what they cook.

 6. The Top of the Refrigerator